Can You Use Exterior Paint Inside a House? — Understanding the Differences Between Using Interior and Exterior Paint Indoors

 Mold and Mildew-Proof

 Rain and moisture.
-There’s simply no way to avoid it (unless you live in the Sahara Desert).
-Eventually, your home is going to experience thunderstorms and rainstorms.
-And moisture is a breeding ground for mold and mildew.
+There’s simply no way to avoid it (especially if you live in the Pacific Northwest).
+Eventually, your home is going to be exposed to torrential weather like thunderstorms and rainstorms.
+And moisture is the perfect environment for mold and mildew to breed under the vulnerable siding.

 Can You Use Exterior Paint Inside?

-You can use exterior paints inside, but it’s not recommended and should be avoided.
+While you can use exterior paints inside, it’s generally not recommended and should be avoided.

 Exterior paints are not designed to be used indoors, and there are several reasons why it’s a good idea to keep exterior paint outside, where it belongs.